 Cutting Experts precision waterjet cutting services provide close tolerance, distortion-free parts with superior edge quality, no burrs, and little need for secondary finishing.
-We specialize in both architectural and industrial cutting of high quality parts from any type of metal or industrial plastic, and can also handle other materials, such as foam, glass, tile, and stone.
+We specialize in both architectural and industrial cutting of high quality parts from any type of industrial plastics such as UHMW, HDPE, Starboard, Delrin, polypropylene, ABS, Teflon, Polycarbonate, acrylic, PVC and other abrasive resistant plastics.

 Utilizing advanced part nesting techniques enables us to minimize material waste, and we pass that saving on to you.
 Our high speed 2-axis equipment is able to generate up to 60,000 psi to cut through material up to 5″ thick at speeds up to 600″/minute.
 Able to create complex shapes and intricate patterns, we fabricate parts measuring up to 144″ x 77″ at tolerances to ± 003″, which is verified by NIST certified measuring equipment.